Eyas-OB/Notes/Stats/ANOVA.md

  - a 2 way anova is a stats method that is used to test the effect of 2 categorical variables on a contunious varable
  - the catagorical varables are independant varables
  - a contionus varable is a dependent varable so the 2 way ANOVA test aims to mesure the effect of 2 independant varables on one dependant varable
+ - a 2 way anova tests the effects of 2 indapendent varables
+ - the independent varables are called factors
+ - factors are all nominal varables ex -> gender and field of study